ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting.md

 {: troubleshoot}
 {: support}

-Schematics isn't able to provision the cluster, and you are seeing the following error message: `Error: Invalid value for variable "symphony_license_confirmation"`
+{{site.data.keyword.bpshort}} isn't able to provision the cluster, and you are seeing the following error message: `Error: Invalid value for variable "symphony_license_confirmation"`
 {: tsSymptoms}

 You entered a value other than "true" for the property `symphony_license_confirmation`.